ZainAlishammat/openSCAD.PanelCasing/README.md

 # openSCAD panel case
 Make and adjust your panel case with openSCAD<br/>
-I'm offering hier open source 3d modelles that i wrote and built in OpenSCAD.
+I'm offering hier open source 3d modelles that i wrote and built in OpenSCAD<br/>
-You can download them and adjust them how you like.
+You can download them and adjust them how you like<br/>
 ~~~